 Technicians are responsible for operating the mixing desk during recording and lighly editing the result, before exporting files and creating a master memory stick ready for duplication.
 It is not particularly complicated or deeply ‘technical’.
 All that is required is very basic PC literacy: we give full training and no previous experience is necessary.

-Regular technicians are attached to a team of readers (see above) so the commitment is for at most every four weeks (Wednesday evening for Newsweek).
+Regular technicians are attached to a team of readers (see above) so the commitment is for at most every five weeks (Wednesday evening for Newsweek).
 Relief technicians fill in where needed on an adhoc basis.
 We are especially short of technicians at present, so if you would like to see what is entails, contact us to have a sit-in during a recording and see whether it would suit you.
 We look forward to hearing from you!